Manny Mota

 Manuel Rafael Mota Geronimo, more commonly known as Manny Mota (born February 18, 1938), is a Dominican former Major League Baseball outfielder who played 20 seasons for the San Francisco Giants, Pittsburgh Pirates and Montreal Expos, as well as being a pinch hitting specialist with the Los Angeles Dodgers.
 He retired as a player at the age of 44.

-He was a coach for the Dodgers from 1980 through 2013.
-His 34 consecutive seasons as a Dodger coach is the longest in team history and the second-longest such streak in MLB history behind Nick Altrock, who spent 42 straight seasons listed as a coach for the old Washington Senators.
-Mota is currently a minor league hitting instructor and Spanish language television broadcaster for the Dodgers.
+He served as a coach for the Dodgers from 1980 through 2013.
+His 34 consecutive seasons as a Dodger coach set a team record and is the second-longest such streak in MLB history, following Nick Altrock, who coached for 42 consecutive seasons with the Washington Senators.
+Mota currently works as a minor league hitting instructor and serves as a Spanish-language television broadcaster for the Dodgers.